What We Do

 Wildlife rehabilitation is not an attempt to turn wild animals into pets.
 Patients are held in captivity only until they are able to live independently in the wild.
 Fear of humans is a necessary survival trait for wild animals and every effort is made to minimize human contact and prevent the taming of rehabilitation patients.
 Often, this is an elaborate and time-consuming process.

 Wildlife rehabilitators work with veterinarians to assess injuries and diagnose a variety of illnesses.
-Rehabilitators must be able to administer basic first aid and physical therapy.
-And, because wild animals are so different from domestic animals, rehabilitators need extensive knowledge about the species in their care, including natural history, nutritional requirements, behavioral issues, and caging considerations.
+Rehabilitators must be able to administer triage the patient and consult the veterinarian.
+Because wild animals are so different from domestic animals, rehabilitators need extensive knowledge about the species in their care, including natural history, nutritional requirements, behavioral issues, and caging considerations.
 They also need to understand any dangers the animals may present to rehabilitators.

 Federal law protects almost all birds; state laws protect most other kinds of wildlife.
 To work with mammals, reptiles, and amphibians, wildlife rehabilitators must be issued special permits from their state wildlife agencies.
 Before receiving their permits, they must meet various requirements such as specialized training, participation in mentorship programs, facility inspections, and written or oral exams.
 Rehabilitators who wish to care for birds must also get permits from the U. S. Fish and Wildlife Service.
 Once they receive their permits, conscientious rehabilitators continue their education by attending conferences, seminars, and workshops, by keeping up with published literature, and by networking with others in the field.